titcoin/titcoin.github.io/index.md

 ### Why can't I just use Bitcoin, Litecoin, Monero etc.?

-You can, but Titcoin has its own independent price that is driven by the adoption of cryptocurrencies in the XXX scene.
-So on the long term, we expect many people who sell adult products/services to prefer Titcoin over general purpose currencies.
+You can, but using Titcoin is more fun! ;) Also, girls can get free titcoins by posting nudes in our Discord, which is not possible with other cryptocurrencies.

-Additionally, you can get free titcoins by posting nudes on our Discord, which is not possible with other cryptocurrencies. ;)
+On a more serious note, we believe that domain-specific currencies like Titcoin do have their place because they have an exchange rate that is independent of larger cryptocurrencies.
+Like in the real world, having independent currencies can accelerate innovation in certain sub-economies such as the adult industry in our case.

 # Getting in contact